Who am I and what am I?

 Think of your own age group (4th, 5th, 6th grade).
 What are you and your classmates like?

 Think of teenagers.
 What are they like?
 What are some things that they enjoy doing?
-Do you have brothers or sisters that are teens?
+Do you have brothers or sisters who are teens?
 Will you be a teenager?

 Think of young adults.
 Do you know people who are going to college?
 What are they like?
 How do they spend their time?
 Do you know of other young adults who have jobs?
 Will you be a young adult?